 Enter Dr. Linda Chalker-Scott – The Internet’s Gardening Fairy Godmother.

 Dr. Chalker-Scott is a straight-talking, highly-respected horticulturalist and author who specializes in bringing science-backed gardening advice to the general gardening community.
-Her gardening course, The Science Of Gardening, is an absolute must for any gardener with even the slightest desire to separate fact from fiction.
+Her gardening course, The Science Of Gardening, presented by The Great Courses (and also on Wondrium), is an absolute must for any gardener with even the slightest desire to separate fact from fiction.
 Dr. Linda does a fantastic job of explaining how plants work while calmly shredding much of the trendy gardening advice on the internet.

 I cannot say enough good things about Dr. Chalker-Scott’s gardening lectures and the skills and confidence they’ve given me in my own garden.
 Read on to see why this course made such a difference for me.